Leandro-Andres-Angeli/gif-expert/README.md

 #Gif Expert App
-React app to get gifts form giphy site.From Facundo Herrera's React course.For educational purposes.
+React app to get gifs from giphy site.From Facundo Herrera's React course.For educational purposes.